lewis-od/Quantum-Optics/README.md

 |    1   |  Coherent  |
 |    2   |  Squeezed  |

-Once the data has been generated, run `python network.py` to train and test the neural network.
+After generating some data, run `python network.py` to train and test the neural network.

+Once the network has been trained, run `tensorboad --logdir=summary` and go to [http://localhost:6006](http://localhost:6006) to view a summary of the network.